Once bitten, Japan's big brokers play it safe amid Abenomics boom

 That rise has pumped up the industry's bread-and-butter businesses of broking stocks and mutual funds.

-Daiwa, Japan's second-largest brokerage, reported on Wednesday that its net profit totalled 48.7 billion yen (321 million pounds) in the January-March period, blowing past analysts' expectations to mark its best quarter in seven years.
+Daiwa, Japan's second-largest brokerage, reported on Wednesday that its net profit totaled 48.7 billion yen ($500 million) in the January-March period, blowing past analysts' expectations to mark its best quarter in seven years.

 Despite the dramatic upswing in the market - trading volume has ballooned and hit a record high in April following the central bank's surprise monetary easing - neither Daiwa nor its bigger rival Nomura Holdings Inc (8604.T) has indicated it has any intention to expand.